Show Focus Points

 |In Windows 7/8:||C:\Users\username\AppData\Roaming\Adobe\Lightroom\Modules|

-Lightroom Focus Points plugin currently works for all past-2002 Canon EOS DSLR and all Nikon DSLR.
+Lightroom Focus Points plugin currently works for all past-2002 Canon EOS DSLR and all Nikon DSLR, and some Sony models.
 It was successfully tested with images from the following cameras.

 The plugin can only show focus point information if the metadata of the image contains information about the focus points used.
 Usually, RAW images and also in-camera-JPEGs (JPEGs generated by the camera) contain the required information.
 So, if you work with images directly downloaded from a camera, things should look good.
 However, most JPEGs that you can find on websites will usually NOT contain the required information.
 Also, if you use Lightroom to export one of your own images as a JPEG, Lightroom will strip the required focus information, which means the Lightroom-generated JPEG can NOT be used with the plugin.